| <!-- -->Sumi Senthi

 Enhancements

-User needs
+User needs & wants

-The workstreams were identified as part of an OKR to increase experimentation and advance innovation across the product space.
+Product objectives included an OKR to increase experimentation and advance innovation across the product space.

-By scaling up experimentation, this project would contribute towards the OKR and stimulate further progress across portfolios.
+The technology for this project was in the research and development phase, and identified as an enabler for achieving long term growth.
+By scaling up experimentation for this project, we would contribute towards the OKR and stimulate further progress across portfolios.

 The clock

-Overall, we had 2 Months before the first World Cup match.
+We had 2 Months before the first World Cup match.

-For the designs, we had 2 weeks to:
+For the designs, we had 2 weeks.

 • Understand the landscape